PROV-008: Teaching Courses for Academic Credit

-The individual listed in the University’s student information system (SIS) as the instructor for a course (or a discussion section or lab affiliated with a course), not to be confused with the tenure-ineligible title of Instructor as defined in policy PROV-029: Faculty Appointment Types and Titles.
+The individual listed in the University’s student information system (SIS) as the instructor for a course (or a discussion section or lab affiliated with a course), not to be confused with the rank of Instructor as defined in policy PROV-029: Faculty Appointment Types and Titles.

 Verbatim or summary notes of classroom lectures in/for courses at the University of Virginia.

 Individuals employed by the University of Virginia Medical Center in any capacity.

 An employee who, based on salary and duties performed, is not exempt from the minimum wage and overtime provisions of the Fair Labor Standards Act and must be compensated at a rate of one and one-half times their regular rate of pay for hours worked in excess of 40 in a workweek.

 Professional staff principally engaged in research and appointed to limited terms of employment at the University.
 Positions include postdoctoral research associates, research scientists, senior scientists, and principal scientists.

 An audio/visual documentation of a class session (or parts thereof) or related activity.
 Recordings can include traditional audio and video recordings, still photography, screenshots, and recordings produced by new communications technologies.